BuhariS/San-Fransisco-Bay-Area-Bike-Sharing-Investigation/README.md

 ## Data Wrangling and Feature Engineering
 The dataset for this project consists of four separate files, each representing data for a specific month.
 These files have been merged together to create a unified dataset.
 In order to ensure data quality, missing values and outliers have been addressed through careful analysis and appropriate treatments.
 After merging the dataset, I focused on extracting only the features that are relevant to our analysis.
-Additionally, I performed feature engineering to create new variables that could provide deeper insights into the bike sharing data.
+Additionally, I performed feature engineering to create new variables that could provide deeper insights into the bike-sharing data.

 ## Exploratory Data Analysis
 During the exploratory data analysis (EDA) phase, I employed various visualizations to gain a deeper understanding of the dataset.
 By utilizing histograms and column charts, I examined the distributions of the variables, allowing me to identify any notable patterns or trends.
 Additionally, I explored the relationships between the variables of interest by employing scatter plots and heat maps, uncovering any potential correlations or dependencies.
 Furthermore, I delved into the impact of other variables, such as age, hour, user type, and gender, on biking durations through the use of insightful multivariate plots.
 This comprehensive analysis provided valuable insights into the dataset, enabling me to draw meaningful conclusions and make informed decisions based on the observed patterns and relationships.